verpeteren/SqlDetective/README.md

 Learn the basics of Relational database management by playing the Detective Game.
 Uncover how database technology can be applied to business situations to help you manage your company information.

 H1.
 IBM

 IBM has a nice game to let people get familiar with sql.
 The game teaches relational database concepts and shows how technology can be applied to solving real-life problems.

 H1.
 Non IBM
 This is available for DB2 and informix, I wanted to play it on a postgresql db.
-Let's see how far I can get.
+As it turned out ok, I wanted to make it easy for others as well.
+So I added the mysql dialect as well.

 H1.
 See also